Chatnaut/Arclight/README.md

 <br />

-## Encrypting arclight with a self-signed cert
+## Encrypt Arclight console with self-signed cert

 As a security recommendation, it is always a good practice to encrypt your the data sent across the Internet.
 You can encrypt both your arclight connection as well as the VNC connection to your virtual machines.